silentsoundz/vinyl-challenge-add-like-button/README.md

 **Actions I need to take to implement these specs:**

+### Authentication steps
+- [ ] implement session using connect pg simple and express sessions
+  - [ ] need to add session table to the schema and update schema
+  - [ ] add session script to the server.js file

+### Like functionality
 - [x] Schema representation of 'likes'
 - [ ] Database queries to interact with likes
   - [ ] query to see if liked